Search Underway For 13 Missing After Ship Sinks Off Greek Island - UrduPoint

 The coastguard said a navy helicopter picked up one crew member from the RAPTOR cargo ship, who was taken to Lesbos General Hospital.

+The Ert state-run news website said the man, an Egyptian, was found floating on a barrel, and despite wounds on his head, was in good health.

-"He is in a state of shock", coastguard spokesman Nikos Alexiou told AFP, without providing further details.
+"He is in a state of shock", coastguard spokesman Nikos Alexiou had told AFP.

 The fate of the other 13 was not immediately clear.